 Two meters of input power leads (including neutrals and returns) shall be routed parallel to the front edge of the setup in the same manner as the interconnecting leads.
 Each input power lead, including neutrals and returns, shall be connected to a LISN (see 4.3.6).
 Power leads that are bundled as part of an interconnecting cable in the actual installation shall be separated from the bundle and routed to the LISNs (outside the shield of shielded cables).
 After the 2 meter exposed length, the power leads shall be terminated at the LISNs in as short a distance as possible.
-The total length of power lead from the EUT electrical connector to the LISNs shall not exceed 2.5 meters.
-All power leads shall be supported 5 cm above the ground plane.
+The total length of power lead from the EUT electrical connector to the LISNs shall not exceed 2.5 meters, except for large EUTs, where the cables are routed from the top of a tall EUT or bottom of a floor standing cabinet, then the total length may exceed 2.5 meters, but shall be kept at a minimum.
+All power leads shall be supported 5 cm above the ground plane with non-conductive material such as wood or foam.
 If the power leads are twisted in the actual installation, they shall be twisted up to the LISNs.